sarathkumar6/Ducky_App/README.md

   5. Allow scientist/s to import the actitivities to a PDF or Excel document

 ## Technical Considerations
   * Role Based Access Control approach to differentiate a farmer and a scientist to fetch activities
       a) A farmer can only view his/her activities
       b) A scientist can view all the activities of all the farmers
   * Data Model Design
-       * Ducky is build using NoSQL database for the following reasons
+       * Ducky's database is built using NoSQL DB for the following reasons
           a) Optimized querying
           b) No shcema/tructure data - flexibility to model data based on the requirements in the future
           c) Scales well horisontally and cost-effective